 - Legal Recognition of digital signatures

-- Offences and contraventions Justice dispensation systems for cyber crimes
+- Offenses and contraventions Justice dispensation systems for cyber crimes

 Section 66 A of the IT Act which mainly regulates the Social Media Law India reads as under:

-NOTE: We have in-house team of Social media lawyer expert in IT laws, to handle all matters related to Cyber and IT Laws, mail us through contact us page of our website.
+NOTE: We have an in-house team of Social media lawyer experts in IT laws, to handle all matters related to Cyber and IT Laws, mail us through contact us page of our website.